kavanalkaran/Karan_Portfolio/README.md

 # Karan Vinod Kavanal - Data Analyst Portfolio
 ## About
 Hi, I'm Karan!
-I have an analytical background in Automobile and currentlly I am working with Bepec Solutions as a Data Analyst.
-I have developed a strong foundation in the Automotive sector and a passion for using data to uncover meaningful insights.
-I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.
+I am a Data Analyst working with Bepec Solutions Pvt.
+Ltd. I have developed a strong foundation in Data Science  and a passion for using data to uncover meaningful insights.
+I am and B.Tech.(Automotive) graduate and am excited to bring my technical and analytical skills to the field of data science as an entry-level data scientist.

 During my studies and work, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.